IDRISSI1998/classification_of_tree_leaves/README.md

-IFT712-Projet
+Machine learning course project UdeS - Projet
 ==============================

-End of semester project of IFT712 for USherbrooke.
+End of semester project of Machine learning course at USherbrooke.
 Program written by: **Shawn Vosburg and Ismail Idrissi**

 Problem sypnosis
 ----------------
-In the context of the **IFT712 - Techniques d'apprentissage** course offered at the University of Sherbrooke, students in groups of 1 or 2 are asked to test the performance of 6 different machine learning algorithms on a Kaggle dataset.
+In the context of the **Techniques d'apprentissage (Machine learning)** course offered at the University of Sherbrooke, students in groups of 1 or 2 are asked to test the performance of 6 different machine learning algorithms on a Kaggle dataset.
 The choice of algorithms is left up to the students.
 The sklearn python library is to be used for the algorithm implementations.